FernandoVezzali/pattern-strategy/README.md

 ## Creating an abstraction

-So the challenge is, how do we make this class calculate shipping costs without knowing carrier details ?
+So the challenge is, how do we make this class calculate shipping costs without knowing carrier details?
 All the three carriers share two things in common: They take an order as a parameter and return a double.
 We can now create an interface with the same signature:

     public interface IShippingCostStrategy
     {